Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Discussion

-It is in principle possible to compute in a similar way values for the torque due to the orbital susceptibility.
-Although the torque value {one could obtain through} the OHE might seem large, the induced orbital polarization can only couple to the static magnetic spin moment $\bm{m}_0$ via SOC, which puts it back on the same footing as the SOT due to current-induced spin polarization.
-It remains thus a question for future studies how important the orbital torque is.
-Currently, theoretical efforts are devoted to predicting the orbital torque \cite{Go2020,Go2020c} and experimental efforts are being devoted to detecting the orbital torque and disentangling it from the spin torque \cite{Chen2018,Tazaki2020}.
+{\blue The possible generation of large orbital torques has recently drawn attention \cite{Go2020}.
+However, although the orbital ME susceptibility is large, this does not automatically imply a large torque, because the induced orbital polarization can only couple to the static magnetic spin moment $\bm{M}$ via SOC.
+More precisely, in the commonly used formulation and implementation of DFT, the effective Kohn-Sham potential is not a functional of the orbital character, i.e., the exchange-correlation field only couples to spin angular momentum.} {\blue The influence of the $\bm{\chi}^L$ on the SOT is nonetheless included in our calculations as the induced $\delta{\bm{L}}$ couples to ${\bm{S}}$ via SOC (and vice versa).} Notwithstanding, theoretical efforts have recently been devoted to predicting the orbital torque \cite{Go2020,Go2020c} and experimental efforts are being undertaken to detecting the orbital polarization and torque and disentangling it from the spin torque \cite{Chen2018,Tazaki2020,Ding2020,Ding2021}.